Martchus/tageditor/README.md

 # Tag Editor
 A tag editor with Qt GUI and command-line interface.
-Supports MP4 (iTunes), ID3, Vorbis and Matroska.
+Supports MP4 (iTunes), ID3, Vorbis, Opus and Matroska.

 ## Supported formats
 The tag editor can read and write the following tag formats: